deployKF/deployKF/README.md

 ### What is the difference between Kubeflow and deployKF?

-deployKF and Kubeflow are two different projects, but they are related:
+Kubeflow and deployKF are two different but related projects:

 - deployKF is a tool for deploying Kubeflow and other MLOps tools on Kubernetes as a cohesive platform.
-- Kubeflow is a project that develops many MLOps tools, including Kubeflow Pipelines, Kubeflow Notebooks, Katib, and more.
+- Kubeflow is a project that develops MLOps tools, including Kubeflow Pipelines, Kubeflow Notebooks, Katib, and more.

 For more details, see our [comparison between Kubeflow and deployKF](https://www.deploykf.org/about/kubeflow-vs-deploykf/).